yt-project/yt/doc/source/developing/releasing.rst

 Backport branches are named after the minor version they descend from, followed by an ``x``.
 For instance, ``yt-4.0.x`` is the backport branch for all releases in the 4.0 series.
-The backport branches are initially generated during the release of a new minor or major version (see :ref:`doing-a-minor-or-major-release`).
+The backport branches are initially created during the release of a new minor or major version (see :ref:`doing-a-minor-or-major-release`).

 Backporting bugfixes can be done automatically using the `MeeseeksBox bot